Segy93/articles/README.md

 ```

-Following command might or might not be needed to remove all \r strings from .env file
+Following command might be needed to remove all \r strings from .env file

 ```
 sed -i 's/\r$//' .env